 The Company is committed to obeying environmental laws and regulations and acting responsibly to conserve and preserve resources.
 The Company will work to promote minimizing waste, preventing pollution, recycling, conserving energy and natural resources, using and disposing of hazardous materials in a safe manner, using raw materials effectively, and developing environmentally safe procedures.

 The Company’s communications with or disseminated to the investing public must be honest and straightforward.
 Ethical behavior is a core value of the Company.
-To ensure that the Company’s communications are always accurate and consistent, a limited number of individuals within the Company (including SWBI’s Chief Executive Officer, Chief Financial Officer, Chief Accounting Officer, and Vice President – Investor Relations) are responsible for communication on the Company’s behalf.
+To ensure that the Company’s communications are always accurate and consistent, a limited number of individuals within the Company (including SWBI’s Chief Executive Officer, Chief Financial Officer, and Vice President of Marketing) are responsible for communication on the Company’s behalf.
 Only those individuals with authority to speak publicly on the Company’s behalf with respect to matters that could impact the trading of SWBI stock may do so.
-If an employee does not have this authority and is approached by a member of the public or the media, the employee should refer them to the Vice President - Investor Relations, Chief Executive Officer, Chief Financial Officer, or General Counsel of SWBI as quickly as possible.
+If an employee does not have this authority and is approached by a member of the public or the media, the employee should refer them to the Chief Executive Officer, Chief Financial Officer, or General Counsel of SWBI as quickly as possible.

 All directors, officers, and employees should support the Company’s goal to have full, fair, accurate, timely, and understandable disclosure in the periodic reports required to be filed by SWBI with the SEC.
-Although most employees hold positions that are far removed from SWBI’s required filings with the SEC, each director, officer, and employee should promptly bring to the attention of the Chief Executive Officer, the Chief Financial Officer, the Chief Accounting Officer, the General Counsel, or the Audit Committee of SWBI, as appropriate in the circumstances, any of the following:
+Although most employees hold positions that are far removed from SWBI’s required filings with the SEC, each director, officer, and employee should promptly bring to the attention of the Chief Executive Officer, the Chief Financial Officer the General Counsel, or the Audit Committee of SWBI, as appropriate in the circumstances, any of the following:

-- Any material information to which such individual may become aware that affects the disclosures made by SWBI in its public filings or would otherwise assist the Chief Executive Officer, the Chief Financial Officer, the Chief Accounting Officer, the General Counsel, and the Audit Committee in fulfilling their responsibilities with respect to such public filings.
+- Any material information to which such individual may become aware that affects the disclosures made by SWBI in its public filings or would otherwise assist the Chief Executive Officer, the Chief Financial Officer, the General Counsel, and the Audit Committee in fulfilling their responsibilities with respect to such public filings.